 Android-specific control and data flow As described in Section 6, there are several unique ways execution may flow in Android that we plan to handle in the future.
-Using Intents, one method can call another, either directly by name or indirectly by type of desired task.
-Both cases are more complicated to analyze than standard control flow.
-In the former case, we would need to introspect on the values of the arguments in Intent passing and in the latter case we would need to build up a model of both the application's configured environment and potentially the other installed applications on the phone to know what would be called.
+Using Intents, Android components can interact with each other, either explicitly by name or implicitly by action or data.
+Both types of Intents are more complicated to analyze than standard Java control and data flow.

+In the former case, we would need to determine the possible runtime values of the arguments in Intent passing and in the latter case we would need to build up a model of both the application's configured environment and potentially the other installed applications on the phone to know what would be called.

 Permission mapping The permission mapping is a very important part of our work and its precision and completeness directly affect our results, creating both false positives and negatives.
 While our current mapping is sufficient for the scope of our current work, it will need to be improved moving forward.
 Once we have Android-specific control flow integrated into our analysis, we should be able to drastically improve the mapping.
+We plan to collaborate with [9] to improve the precision and completeness of our mapping.